Jason Cundy

-Jason Victor Cundy (born 12 November 1969) is an English former professional footballer and radio broadcaster for Talksport.
+Jason Victor Cundy (born 12 November 1969) is an English former professional footballer and radio broadcaster for Talksport who currently co-hosts The Sports Bar with Jamie O'Hara.

 As a player, he was a centre-back, who notably played in the Premier League for Chelsea and Tottenham Hotspur.
 He also played in the Football League for Crystal Palace, Bristol City, Ipswich Town and Portsmouth.
 He was capped three times by England U21, scoring once.

 Since retirement he has worked as a broadcaster.
 He presents The Sports Bar on Talksport, Jason Cundy Kicks Off on London Live as well as commentating and presenting for Chelsea TV.

 Playing career

-During his career, Cundy played for Chelsea (1988–92, 41 league appearances), Tottenham Hotspur (loan in 1992, 1992 – November 96, with 28 games), Crystal Palace (one month-loan, 1995), Bristol City (another 30-day loan, 1996), Ipswich Town (after a loan, November 1996–99) and Portsmouth.
+During his career, Cundy played for Chelsea, Tottenham Hotspur, Crystal Palace, Bristol City, Ipswich Town and Portsmouth.

 Cundy is remembered for the "freak" goal that he scored against Ipswich Town in a Premiership match for Tottenham, in 1992–93.
 In an attempt to kick the ball 40 yards from goal, he slipped and managed a wind-assisted effort that ended up flying over 'keeper Craig Forrest and into the back of the net.
 The goal was captured live on Sky Sports and put Spurs 1–0 up, in a match that finished 1–1.

 Cundy was forced to retire in 2000 due to a knee injury, and subsequently became a presenter on Talksport, regularly appearing with Ian Danter and Alvin Martin on Football First.
 He also occasionally co-hosted Evening Kick-Off, subbing in for any regular member, while appearing regularly as a presenter/pundit on Chelsea TV.
 He currently co-hosts The Sports Bar with Jamie O'Hara on weeknights.
 Cundy is popular for his signature catchphrase "Has anyone seen... [insert team and/or person]" followed by ducks quacking.